Jupita-io/java/README.md

 public void dump(@NonNull String text, @NonNull String input_id, DumpListener dumpListener) public void dump(@NonNull String text, @NonNull String input_id)
 ```
+The parameter `isCall` is required and set to false within the SDK.
+This tells Jupita whether or not the utterance is from an audio call.
+When dumping an utterance from an audio call, set the `isCall` parameter to `true`.

 If the values of `type` and `isCall` are not provided by default the values are considered 0 and false.
 Thus `text` and the `input_id` are essential when creating a `dump` request.
 To avoid illegal argument error use `Jupita.TOUCHPOINT` or `Jupita.INPUT` for type.